-Me made a day trip to Shark Valley to bike in the Everglades.
-We rented bikes at the Shark Valley Visitors Center and had a fun day out, biking between alligators, birds and snakes.
-This post shows how we did it and what it was like.
+We wanted to bike in the Everglades and made a day trip to Shark Valley.
+Shark Valley Visitors Center has bike and we really had a fun day biking between alligators, birds and snakes.
+This post will show you how we did it and what biking in the Everglades is like.

-Afterwards we had lunch in the nearby Miccosukee Indian Restaurant and and we also went to a Miccosukee Village and watched an alligator show.
+Afterwards we had a nice lunch in the nearby Miccosukee Indian Restaurant and and we also went to an Indian Village and watched an alligator show.

-This is one of the Shark Valley alligators we saw.
-And I cal tell you there were many more of them.
+This is one of the many Shark Valley alligators we met.

 Day Trip to Shark Valley, Everglades on the Map